kyma-project/test-infra/development/kaniko-build/README.md

 # kaniko-build

 This tool serves as an intelligent wrapper for `kaniko-project/executor`.
-It's built to reduce the complexity of building the Docker images and remove the need of using Docker in Docker when building images in K8s infrastructure.
+It reduces the complexity of building Docker images and removes the need of using Docker in Docker when building images in K8s infrastructure.

 Key features:
-* Automatically provide a default tag, which is computed based on a template provided in `config.yaml`
+* automatically provides a default tag, which is computed based on a template provided in `config.yaml`
-* ~~Allow for concurrent builds of image variants that use the same `Dockerfile`~~ See Known issues #1
+* ~~allows for concurrent builds of image variants that use the same `Dockerfile`~~ See [Known issues](#known-issues) #1
-* Support for adding multiple tags to the image
+* supports adding multiple tags to the image
-* Save the `kaniko-project/executor` command outputs to separate files
+* saves the `kaniko-project/executor` command outputs to separate files
-* Support for pushing images to different repositories with different tags when running in Prow's presubmit job
+* when running in Prow's presubmit job, supports pushing images to different repositories with different tags
-* Support for pushing the same images to multiple repositories
+* supports pushing the same images to multiple repositories
-* Supports caching of built layers to reduce build times
+* supports caching of built layers to reduce build times

 ## Known issues

 1. Currently, building different variants of the same image is not working.
 The issue is tracked in https://github.com/kyma-project/test-infra/issues/5975
-2. This tool is still in early stage of development, though it is stable enough as replacement for `docker build`.
-Expect bugs and codebase changes!
+2. This tool is still at an early stage of development.
+It is stable enough as a replacement for `docker build`.
+However, you can expect bugs and codebase changes.

-For any other problems, please raise an [issue](https://github.com/kyma-project/test-infra/issues/new?assignees=&labels=area%2Fci%2C+bug&template=bug-report.md&title=kaniko-build:%20)!
+For any other problems, please raise an [issue](https://github.com/kyma-project/test-infra/issues/new?assignees=&labels=area%2Fci%2C+bug&template=bug-report.md&title=kaniko-build:%20).

-## Using config.yaml file
+## Use config.yaml file

 `kaniko-build` requires a configuration file to be provided with a set of variables, which are used during the execution.
 A `--config` flag is required.